 - Artistic and cultural industries

 - Major cultural events

-- Software & video-game industry
+- Software & video game industry

 Benefits of “Talent Pass”

 The ‘Talent Pass’ entitles its holders to a three-year residence visa.
-It also entitles them an opportunity to rent office space from DAFZA’s diverse variety of modern office solutions.
+It also entitles them to an opportunity to rent office space from DAFZA’s diverse variety of modern office solutions.
 The office solutions include effective support and cost-effective operation.
 It also includes the ability to gain services remotely.

 The license holders will have access to DAFZA’s enormous customer base, which includes International Corporations, SMEs and entrepreneurs.

 The license holders will also have access to its digital platform.
 This will allow the license holders to contact clients for quicker access to employment, contracts, and services, thus expanding their customer base.